Revolutionary Armed Forces of Colombia: Deaths of Raúl Reyes and Manuel Marulanda Vélez

-On 1 March 2008, Raul Reyes, a member of FARC's ruling Secretariat, in the small village of Santa Rosa, Ecuador, was killed just across the border from Colombia, after Colombian planes bombarded a FARC camp there.
+On 1 March 2008, Raul Reyes, a member of FARC's ruling Secretariat, was killed just across the border from Colombia, in the small village of Santa Rosa, Ecuador, after Colombian planes bombarded a FARC camp there.
 The bombardment was "followed by troops in helicopters who recovered the bodies of Reyes and another 16 rebels."
 Reyes was the former FARC chief negotiator during the unsuccessful 1998–2002 peace process, and was also a key FARC hostage release negotiator.
 Reyes' demise marked the first time that a FARC Secretariat member had been killed in combat.

 This incident led to a breakdown in diplomatic relations between Ecuador and Colombia, and between Venezuela and Colombia.
 Ecuador condemned the attack.
 The incident also resulted in diplomatic strains between the United States and Ecuador, following revelations that the Central Intelligence Agency provided intelligence that allowed the Colombian military to locate the FARC–EP commander and ordnance used in the attack.

 It has been considered the biggest blow against FARC–EP in its more than four decades of existence.
 This event was quickly followed by the death of Iván Ríos, another member of FARC–EP's seven-man Secretariat, less than a week later, by the hand of his own bodyguard.
 It came as a result of heavy Colombian military pressure and a reward offer of up to $5 million from the Colombian government.

 After the attack, the Colombian military forces managed to secure six laptop computers belonging to Reyes, in which they found information linking several left-wing Colombian personalities, such as politicians, journalists and human rights activists with terrorist activities.

 Manuel Marulanda Vélez died on 26 March 2008 after a heart attack.
 His death would be kept a secret, until Colombian magazine Semana published an interview with Colombian defence minister Juan Manuel Santos on 24 May 2008 in which Santos mentions the death of Manuel Marulanda Vélez.
-The news was confirmed by FARC–EP commander "Timochenko" on Latin American television station teleSUR on 25 May 2008.
-"Timochenko" announced the new commander in chief was Alfonso Cano After speculations in several national and international media about the "softening up" of the FARC and the announcement of Colombian President Álvaro Uribe that several FARC leaders were ready to surrender and free their captives, the secretariat of the FARC sent out a communiqué emphasising the death of their founder would not change their approach towards the captives or the humanitarian agreement.
+The news was confirmed by FARC–EP commander Timochenko on Latin American television station teleSUR on 25 May 2008.
+Timochenko announced the new commander in chief was Alfonso Cano After speculations in several national and international media about the "softening up" of the FARC and the announcement of Colombian President Álvaro Uribe that several FARC leaders were ready to surrender and free their captives, the secretariat of the FARC sent out a communiqué emphasising the death of their founder would not change their approach towards the captives or the humanitarian agreement.